ysmood/nofs/doc/readme.tpl.md

 ### Promise, Sync and Callback

-Any function that has a `Sync` version will has a promise version that ends with `P`.
+If you call an async function without callback, it will return a promise.
-For example the `fs.remove` will have `fs.removeSync` for sync IO, and `fs.removeP` for Promise.
+For example the `nofs.remove('dir', -> 'done!' )` are the same with `nofs.remove('dir').then -> 'done!'`.

 ### [eachDir](#eachDirP)